Acorn: In culture

+Acorns and balanophagy (acorn-eating [fr]) were associated with ideas of primitive life and Arcadia in classical literature and beyond.

 Art

 A motif in Roman architecture, also popular in Celtic and Scandinavian art, the acorn symbol is used as an ornament on cutlery, furniture, and jewelry; it also appears on finials at Westminster Abbey.

 Military symbolism

 The acorn was used frequently by both Union and Confederate forces during the American Civil War.
 Modern US Army Cavalry Scout campaign hats still retain traces of the acorn today.

 Modern uses as symbol

 The acorn is the symbol for the National Trails of England and Wales, and is used for the waymarks on these paths.
 The acorn, specifically that of the white oak, is also present in the symbol for the University of Connecticut.

 Acorns are also used as charges in heraldry.